 Jizo Bosatsu promised to remain in this world until the advent of Miroku Buddha

+Lord of Tuṣita Heaven 兜率天 (Jp. = Tosotsu Ten).
 Regardless of the scheme used, in the very last period, Buddhism will weaken and fade, but a new Buddha will then appear to once again "turn the wheel of the law" and bring universal salvation to all sentient beings.
 This Future Buddha is Maitreya (Miroku).
-Technically speaking, Miroku is a Bodhisattva who resides in the Tusita heaven -- the place where Bodhisattva dwell before incarnation -- but Miroku is still considered a Buddha in light of Miroku's impending arrival.
+Technically speaking, Miroku is a Bodhisattva who resides in the Tusita 兜率天 heaven -- the place where Bodhisattva dwell before incarnation -- but Miroku is still considered a Buddha in light of Miroku's impending arrival.
 This explains why Miroku can be represented as either a Bodhisattva or Buddha.
 Nonetheless, it is rather unclear why Japan's Shingon Sect believes Miroku Buddha will appear 5.6 billion years following the death of the Historical Buddha.
 According to the timeframe set forth in the Days of the Dharma, isn't that supposed to be around 4000 AD?

-In Japan, the majority of Miroku artwork depicts Miroku as a Bodhisattva -- not sure if this holds true outside Japan.
-Also, in Japan, the Miroku Bodhisattva is typically shown seated, with the finger of the right hand touching the cheek, as if in deep meditation or musing, and the ankle of the right foot resting atop the left knee.
+From the late Heian period onward, the majority of Miroku artwork in Japan depicts Miroku as a Bodhisattva -- not sure if this holds true outside Japan -- holding a stupa (tō 塔) or wearing a stupa in the crown.
+Also, in Japan, Miroku is typically shown seated, with the finger of the right hand touching the cheek, as if in deep meditation or musing, and the ankle of the right foot resting atop the left knee (Hankazō 半跏像 or Hanka Shiyuizō 半跏思惟像).
 The left hand is typically shown resting on the ankle of the right foot.
 These are characteristic of Miroku statuary -- indeed, the half-lotus sitting position and cheek-touching gesture are rarely found on other Buddha and Bodhisattva statues.
 Sometimes Miroku's hands form the Fear Not Mudra and Charity Mudra, much like the Historical Buddha, for Miroku is the future heir to the Buddha of the Present, who is none other than Shaka Buddha (the Historical Buddha).
 Since Miroku will return as the Buddha of the Future, statues of Miroku are not generally portrayed with the ornaments, princely clothing, and headdresses found on most Bodhisattva statues.
 Rather, Miroku Bodhisattva is generally portrayed in a form more akin to a Buddha (i.e., simple clothing, unadorned, without an elaborate headdress).
-To help you differentiate between the Nyorai (Buddha) and Bosatsu (Bodhisattva) versions of Miroku, just remember that Bosatsu statues are typically ornate, wearing crowns and jewelry and princely clothes.
-In contrast, statues of the Nyorai are typically unadorned and dressed in the simple robe of a monk.
-This guideline doesn't always work, of course, but in often yields a correct assessment of the deity.
+To help you differentiate between the Nyorai (Buddha) and Bosatsu (Bodhisattva) versions of Miroku, just remember that Bosatsu statues are typically ornate, wearing crowns, jewelry, and princely clothes.
+In contrast, statues of the Nyorai (Buddha) are typically unadorned and dressed in the simple robe of a monk.
+This guideline doesn’t always work, of course, but in often yields a correct assessment of the deity.
+Finally, we should note that Korea’s influence on Japan’s Miroku statuary was profound.

 Miroku Nyorai, 9th Century, Todai-ji, Nara